dataxp-ai/projects/Airbnb/README.md

 **Beginner**: Create a dashboard to describe the Airbnb property market by showing the number of properties with specific property attributes

     - How can we help property owners and investors get a high-level overview of the property market?
-    - What is the average rental price for apartments in Amsterdam?
+    - What is the average rental price for apartments in your chosen city?
     - What number of bedrooms is the most common?
     - What proportion of Airbnb rentals have a swimming pool, air-conditioning, washing machine, etc?